Tortola Yacht Charter

 • 4) A drift dive starting at the East End of the inside of Little Thatch down to the beach is drift diving at its best.

-What is Smugglers Cove BVI?
+Smugglers Cove BVI

 North Shore Beaches of Tortola

-Still heading up the North Shore where you see Jost Van Dyke on your left, you will find several beaches and small towns to explore.
+Still heading up the North Shore, where you see Jost Van Dyke on your left, you will find several beaches and small towns to explore.

-Cane Garden Bay, Things to Do Tortola
+Cane Garden Bay on Things to Do Tortola Yacht Charter

-After you have seen a living and breathing rum distillery at Callwoods (don’t expect the smoothest rum in the world), then head up to Brewers Bay next door where you can find a non-functioning old rum distillery and sugar plantation that cuts the road in two at the beach.
+After you have seen a living and breathing rum distillery at Callwoods (don’t expect the smoothest rum in the world), then head up to Brewers Bay next door, where you can find a non-functioning old rum distillery and sugar plantation that cuts the road in two at the beach.

-Continuing up, you come to Lambert and Elizabeth Beach, additional deserted beautiful Tortola beaches for swimming, snorkeling, and surfing!
+Continuing, you come to Lambert and Elizabeth Beach, additional deserted beautiful Tortola beaches for swimming, snorkeling, and surfing!

-What is there to do on the South Shore of Tortola?
+South Shore of Tortola?

 I love hitting Beef Bluff and Hans Creek, which are on Beef Island, but Beef Island is joined to Tortola by a bridge.